 As the Washington Post reports:

-A new American intelligence assessment on the Afghan war predicts that the gains the United States and its allies have made during the past three years are likely to have been significantly eroded by 2017, even if Washington leaves behind a few thousand troops and continues bankrolling the impoverished nation, according to officials familiar with the report.
+A new American intelligence assessment on the Afghan war predicts that the gains the United States and its allies have made during the past three years are likely to have been significantly eroded by 2017, even if Washington leaves behind a few thousand troops and continues bankrolling the impoverished nation, according to officials familiar with the report.2.
+Assad will likely maintain power in Syria, though in a smaller rump state, while a vicious civil war rages.

-As the Wall Street Journal reports
+As the Wall Street Journal reports:

 In many ways, Syria as it was known before simply doesn't exist any longer, U.S. officials say.
 Its place has been taken by a shattered state riven into sectarian enclaves, radicalized by war and positioned to send worrisome ripples out across the Middle East for years to come, say current and former officials.